AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Pros and Cons of Subrogation

 On the other hand, a subrogation claim could take a while, especially if the incident involved partial fault or an uninsured motorist.
-If you’re found to be partially at fault, your rates could increase, and if you receive a judgment, you may owe money to your insurance provider.4
+If you’re found to be partially at fault, your rates could increase, and if you receive a judgment, you may owe money to your insurance provider.

-Essentially, subrogation can be a great thing if you aren’t at fault and are filing a claim, but it’s not so great for the at-fault driver receiving the claim, especially if they were driving without insurance.
+Essentially, subrogation can be great if you aren’t at fault and are filing a claim, but it’s not so great for the at-fault driver receiving the claim, especially if they were driving without insurance.

-Subrogation Examples
+Subrogation Example

-Here’s an example of when subrogation would occur.
-Let’s say you’re pulling out of a parking spot and you get rear-ended.
+Here’s an example of when subrogation would occur: Let’s say you’re pulling out of a parking spot and you get rear-ended.
 You file a third-party claim with the at-fault driver’s insurance provider, but you don’t see any money for a month, and you need to get your car repaired.
 You pay out of pocket for repairs in the meantime, while your insurance provider files a subrogation claim to reimburse you for the repair costs.

 The Purpose of Auto Subrogation